skorks/nesty/README.md

 1
 ```

-Since a stacktrace for a nested error is always a subset of the stacktrace of the enclosing error, all we need do is add the messages for each of our nested errors in the appropriate place in the stacktrace.
+Since a stacktrace for a nested error is always a subset of the stacktrace of the enclosing error, all we need to do is add the messages for each of our nested errors in the appropriate place in the stacktrace.
 Simple, but handy.

 ## Contributing